JJunHan/map-visualization/README.md

 file_df.columns = [""] # Replace with the column names
 ```

-3) The script will extract the postal codes under the column **'Postal code'** dump the info into a text file.
+3) The script will extract the postal codes under the column **'Postal code'** and dump the info into a text file.

 4) It will then take the data from that text file and pass it through the OneMap API service to obtain Lat/Long/X/Y information and store them accordingly.